sofpn/rprimer/README.md

 ### Check match

 `checkMatch()` shows the proportion and names of the target sequences in the input alignment that match with the generated oligos or assays.
+See the package vignette or `?checkMatch` for more information.

 ``` r
 ## Randomly select six oligos to illustrate an example